 The Fund provides support for applicants to develop connections across interdisciplinary and disciplinary research and with industry and policy makers.
 There must be demonstrable impact on whole systems energy research and/or uptake of science/evidence for energy system transformation.
 The project proposed cannot benefit only an individual, or a single institution, or a specific discipline.
 The Fund aims to support networking activities that are collaborative and cohesive.

-A second criterion of the fund is that applications must bring new, diverse, voices to the table.
-For example, our research into whole systems funding found that there are currently no active energy research grants at Welsh or Northern Ireland universities.
+A second criterion of the fund is that applications must bring new, diverse voices to the table.
 Applications to the Fund must demonstrate that they move beyond ‘business as usual’ approaches, submitting ideas that tackle the geographical and/or social imbalances found in energy research in the UK.

-Applications will be assessed by a panel at UKERC Headquarters and ranked according to how they meet the Whole Systems Networking Fund criteria (see below).
-The final decision on which projects to fund will be made by the Steering Group, composed of members of the energy research community independent of UKERC Headquarters.
+The decision on which projects to fund will be agreed with the Steering Group, which is composed of members of the energy research community, independent of UKERC Headquarters.

 Proposals must attempt to address each of the criteria listed below.